Does finding the sweet spot for your blog sometimes feel like tuning an old radio?

 The 3 Crucial Steps of Fine-tuning Your Blog Topic to Get More Subscribers

-If you have a blog and a target audience but you’re struggling to unite the two, the following steps will help you make the adjustments you need.
+If you started a blog and built a target audience but you’re struggling to unite the two, the following steps will help you make the adjustments you need.

 #1 Choose One Audience